-Our 2018/19 prices reflect the changes made to the price path under the DPP Determination.
+Our prices reflect the price path under the DPP Determination.

-A copy of the 2018/19 and 2017/18 pricing schedules are included at Attachment A - 2018 delivery prices and Attachment B - 2017 delivery prices of this pricing methodology.
+A copy of the pricing schedule effective from 1 April 2018 and effective from 1 April 2019 are included at Attachment A - 2019 delivery prices and Attachment B - 2018 delivery prices at pages 33 and 35 respectively.